Sharonwanjiru392/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 2-groups This script prints all the groups the current user is part of
 # 3-new_owner This script changes the owner of the file hello to the user betty
 # 4-empty This script creates an empty file called hello
-# 5-execute This script that adds execute permission to the owner of the file hello
+# 5-execute This script adds execute permission to the owner of the file hello
+# 6-multiple_permissions script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+# 7-everybody This script adds execution permission to the owner, the group owner and the other users, to the file hello
+#
+#
+#
+#
 #